-- Bending and/or breakage of any or all devices.
-Inadequate fixation. - Non-union, delayed union or mal-union. - Allergic reaction to implant material, debris, corrosion products including metallosis, staining, tumor formation, and/or autoimmune disease.
-Infection. - Wound healing disorders or hematomas. - Fracture, microfracture, resorption, damage or penetration of any spinal bone at, above, - and/or below the level of surgery.
-Herniated nucleus pulposus, disc disruption or disc degeneration at, above or below the level of surgery. - Dural tears, pseudomeningocele, fistula, persistent CSF leakage, meningitis. - Loss of sensory and/or motor function including paralysis (complete/incomplete), dysesthesia, hyperesthesia, paresthesia, radiculopathy, pain, numbness, spasms, sensory loss, tingling sensation and/or visual deficit. - Neuropathy, paraplegia, paraparesis, reflex deficit, irritation, neurological deficit (transient or permanent) and/or muscle loss. - Scar formation possibly causing neurological compromise or compression around nerves and/or pain. - Damage to the urological, gastrointestinal, and/or reproductive systems resulting in compromises including urinary retention, loss of bladder control, gastritis, bowel obstruction, loss of bowel control, sterility, consumption, sexual dysfunction etc. - Decrease in bone density potentially caused by stress shielding.
-Cessation of any potential growth of the operated portion of the spine. - Loss of or increase in spinal mobility or function.
+- Bending and/or breakage of any or all devices. - Inadequate fixation. - Non-union, delayed union or mal-union. - Allergic reaction to implant material, debris, corrosion products including metallosis, staining, tumor formation, and/or autoimmune disease. - Infection. - Wound healing disorders or hematomas. - Fracture, damage or penetration of any spinal bone. - Post-operative change in normal spinal curvature, loss of correction, height. - Pain, skin penetration, irritation, fibrosis caused by skin pressure by implant components.
+Bursitis.

-- Hemorrhage, hematoma, occlusion, seroma, edema, hypertension, embolism, stroke, excessive bleeding, phlebitis, wound necrosis, wound deliscence, damage to blood vessels, or other types of cardiovascular system compromise. - Reproductive system compromise, including sterility, loss of consortium, and sexual dysfunction. - Limited ability to perform daily activities.
-Continuation of symptoms that were to be treated for by the implantation. - Change in mental status. - Development of respiratory problems, e.g. pulmonary embolism, bronchitis, pneumonia, • etc. - Death.
+- · Fracture, microfracture, resorption, damage or penetration of any spinal bone at, above, and/or below the level of surgery.
+Herniated nucleus pulposus, disc disruption or disc degeneration at, above or below the - level of surgery. - Dural tears, pseudomeningocele, fistula, persistent CSF leakage, meningitis. - Loss of sensory and/or motor function including paralysis (complete/incomplete), dysesthesia, hyperesthesia, paresthesia, radiculopathy, pain, numbness, spasms, sensory loss, tingling sensation and/or visual deficit. - Neuropathy, paraplegia, paraparesis, reflex deficit, irritation, neurological deficit (transient or permanent) and/or muscle loss. - Scar formation possibly causing neurological compromise or compression around nerves and/or pain. - Damage to the urological, gastrointestinal, and/or reproductive system resulting in compromises including urinary retention, loss of bladder control, gastritis, bowel obstruction, loss of bowel control, sterility, consumption, sexual dysfunction etc. - Decrease in bone density potentially caused by stress shielding. - Cessation of any potential growth of the operated portion of the spine.
+Loss of or increase in spinal mobility or function. - Hemorrhage, hematoma, occlusion, seroma, edema, hypertension, embolism, stroke, excessive bleeding, phlebitis, wound necrosis, wound dehiscence, damage to blood vessels, or other types of cardiovascular system compromise. - Reproductive system compromise, including sterility, loss of consortium, and sexual dysfunction. - Limited ability to perform daily activities. - Continuation of symptoms that were to be treated for by the implantation. - Change in mental status. - Development of respiratory problems, e.g. pulmonary embolism, bronchitis, pneumonia, - Death.

-Additional surgery may be required to correct these potential adverse effects and/or outcomes.
+Additional surgery might become necessary to correct adverse effects and/or outcomes.